-- Use a descriptive title that references the motion and clarifies the disposition of the order. - An appropriate title will provide the docketing clerk (and all future persons searching the docket) with enough information to quickly identify the underlying motion and the disposition. - Example: "Order Granting Motion for Stay Relief". - Underline the title and use all capitals. - Use single spacing between lines if the title is more than one line long. - Avoid overly long titles. - Use of ECF numbers can help streamline bulky titles. - Do not include the word "proposed" in the title of the order. - Orders addressing agreed matters should include in the title that the matter is agreed. - If the order cancels or reschedules a hearing, say so in the title.
+- Use a descriptive title that references the motion and clarifies the disposition of the order. - An appropriate title will provide the docketing clerk (and all future persons searching the docket) with enough information to quickly identify the underlying motion and the disposition. - Example: "Order Granting Motion for Stay Relief". - Underline the title and use all capitals. - Use single spacing between lines if the title is more than one line long. - Avoid overly long titles (DO NOT INCLUDE ECF NUMBERS IN THE TITLE). - Do not include the word "proposed" in the title of the order. - Orders addressing agreed matters should include in the title that the matter is agreed. - If the order cancels or reschedules a hearing, say so in the title.